-(4) Any assignment of duties or functions under subsection (3) does not relieve the senior manager of the responsibility to ensure that these duties or functions are carried out properly.
+(4) Any assignment of duties or functions under subsection (3) does not relieve the Band Manager of the responsibility to ensure that these duties or functions are carried out properly.

-Senior Financial Officer
+Chief Financial Officer

-19.(1) The Council must appoint a person as senior financial officer of the First Nation and may set the terms and conditions of that appointment.
+19.(1) The Council must appoint a person as Chief Financial Officer of the First Nation and may set the terms and conditions of that appointment.

-(2) Reporting to the senior manager, the senior financial officer is responsible for the day-to-day management of the systems of the financial administration of the First Nation, including the following duties:
+(2) Reporting to the Band Manager, the Chief Financial Officer is responsible for the day-today management of the systems of the financial administration of the First Nation, including the following duties: